ACIM Logo

 • • Melodic sophistication

-Veena students learn complex fingering patterns and develop the hand strength needed to play this demanding instrument while mastering Carnatic raga interpretation.
+Surbahar students learn the dhrupad Veena style with complex right hand fingering patterns and left hand bend and develop the hand strength needed to play this demanding instrument while mastering raga interpretation.

 Guru-Shishya Parampara